KPRoche/kubestellar/docs/content/Getting-Started/setup_checklists.md

 ## Set up the workload descriptions in the core
 **Working on the _core_ host, using the external_kubeconfig file**
-  - make sure you are working in the workload management space
+  - make sure you are working in the workload management space and create the wm space for the common placement
     ```
     kubectl ws root
     kubectl kubestellar ensure wmw wmw-c